vizcacha/bggguildreport/README.md

-# heavycardboardmonthly
+# bggguildreport
-Scripts for generating monthly lists for the Heavy Cardboard guild on BoardGameGeek
+Scripts for generating monthly lists for guilds on BoardGameGeek

-This script is still very rough around the edges.
-Because so many calls to BGG are necessary it dumps intermediate steps to a file.
+This script is still very rough.
+Because so many calls to BGG are necessary and can fail it dumps intermediate steps to a file.